JEE Main Analysis 2023: Check Subject-Wise Paper Analysis

 JEE Main Analysis 2023 January Session, Shift 1 & Shift 2

-JEE Main exam analysis for January 31 will be updated here once the shift 1 and 2 gets over.
+JEE Main exam analysis for February 1 will be updated here once shift 1 and 2 gets over.
 For session 1, NTA is conducting JEE Main 2023 exams on January 24, 25, 29, 30, 31 and February 1.
 The exam is being conducted in online centre-based mode.
+Applicants will have to carry the JEE Main 2023 admit card compulsorily, a valid photo id card and a passport-sized photograph same as the one pasted on the JEE application form.
 This will help those who will be appearing in the subsequent shifts to know about the difficulty level and questions asked in the exam.

-The JEE Main paper analysis 2023 Jan 31 will help candidates to understand the difficulty level of the engineering entrance exam, topics with weightage and various other aspects of paper 1.
-The JEE Main exam analysis 2023 Jan 31 will be provided here on this page based on the feedback from students who are appearing for the exam.
+The JEE Main paper analysis 2023 Feb 1 last day will help candidates to understand the difficulty level of the engineering entrance exam, topics, weightage and various other aspects of paper 1.
+The JEE Main exam analysis 2023 Feb 1 will be provided here on this page based on the feedback from those who are appearing for the exam.
 Apart from the aspirants, some experts will also provide the paper analysis of JEE Main for session 1.

-Also Read: JEE Main 2023: January 31, Shift 1, 2 Exams, Get Exam Day Guidelines HereREGISTER FOR RESULTS UPDATES
+Also Read: JEE Main 2023: Session 1 Last Day Exam Today, Check Exam Day Instructions HereREGISTER FOR RESULTS UPDATES